Tag: fashion

 Paris Centre Pompidou

-Today I still love this radical and futuristic architecture, I love the lightness, the transparency, the see-through, I find it so elegant and so sexy!
+I love the lightness, the transparency, the sense of seeing through it — I find it so elegant and so sexy!

-I love the periscope-like giant air vents of an imaginary transatlantic space liner, I love the red zigzag and I love the unique view of Paris from the 5th floor.
+I love the periscope-like giant air vents of an imaginary transatlantic space liner.
+I love the red zigzag, and I love the unique view of Paris from the 5th floor.

 Photo: Antonello Tabarelli de Fatis